GruffCassquatch/RerollBurntBuildings/README.md

 # RerollBurntBuildings
 A mod for The Long Dark.
 Adds console commands that allow you to reroll the random burnt buildings in various locations.
+Can also reroll for the random doors on fishing huts in Coastal Highway and Mystery Lake.
 Also has a setting to enable random burnt buildings in Coastal Highway when playing on Interloper.

 Credit to [ds5678](https://github.com/ds5678) for giving me the base of this mod and [zeobviouslyfakeacc](https://github.com/zeobviouslyfakeacc) for the [CacheControl](https://github.com/zeobviouslyfakeacc/CacheControl) mod which I used as a guide for many things.